Find out how a blockchain-powered decentralized e-voting framework provides efficient service to voters in comparison to the current voting system.

 In this blog, we will examine how a blockchain and smart contract-powered decentralized e-voting framework, in comparison to the current voting system, provides efficient service to voters by offering transparency and versatility.
 Also, we will explore how owing to problems such as vote tampering, vote phishing, and the infiltration of polling stations, existing voting mechanisms prove faulty.

-Blockchain proponents, however, suggest the use of emerging technology with smart contract solutions to strengthen authentication in the voting process using biometric, enable dynamic polling loading and audibility after casting a vote.
-Blockchain, as the underlying mechanism powering voting systems, not only for governments but businesses as well, can solve various constraints of current e-voting systems used across demographics.
+Blockchain proponents, however, suggest the use of emerging technology with smart contract solutions to strengthen authentication in the voting process using biometrics and enable dynamic polling loading and audibility after casting a vote.
+Blockchain, as the underlying mechanism of powering voting systems, not only for governments but businesses as well, can solve various constraints of current e-voting systems used across demographics.